rockettheme/docs/Docs/magento/start/menu.md

 ![][menu]

 The **Menu** positioned at the top of of the **Admin Panel** is the fastest way to move between administrative resources located in the backend of your site.
-It is organized by content type, which makes it easier to find what your searching for based on the task you're hoping to accomplish.
+It is organized by content type, which makes it easier to find what your searching for based on the task you are hoping to accomplish.

 This menu can change based on your individual configuration.
 More information about specific areas within Magento can be found in the official Magento documentation.